starship/starship/docs/zh-TW/config/README.md

 ## Dotnet

-`dotnet` 模組顯示現在資料夾使用的 .NET Core SDK 的版本。 如果這個資料夾已經選定一個 SDK，則顯示這個 SDK 的版本。 如果沒有的話，則顯示最新安裝的 SDK 版本。
+The `dotnet` module shows the relevant version of the .NET Core SDK for the current directory.
+If the SDK has been pinned in the current directory, the pinned version is shown.
+Otherwise the module shows the latest installed version of the SDK.

 This module will only be shown in your prompt when one or more of the following files are present in the current directory: